-First of all, we remark that theorem \ref{thmA-statement} is equally valid in the more general case of pseudo-Anosov flows.
-We will restrict ourselves to the case of topological Anosov (i.e. non-singular invariant foliations), satisfying the additional condition of orientability of invariant manifolds on the boundary of the sections, which simplifies much of the combinatorial analysis that must be done.
-We will assume as well, for the sake of simplicity, that the closed $3$-manifold $M$ is always orientable.
+First of all, we remark that Theorem \ref{thmA-statement} is equally valid in the more general case of pseudo-Anosov flows.
+We restrict ourselves to the case of topologically Anosov (i.e. non-singular invariant foliations), satisfying the additional condition of orientability of invariant manifolds on the boundary of the sections, which simplifies much of the combinatorial analysis that must be done.
+We assume as well, for the sake of simplicity, that the closed $3$-manifold $M$ is always orientable.

-Using the fact that \emph{conjugacy classes of pseudo-Anosov homeomorphisms on closed surfaces} are determined by the action on fundamental group (cf. propositions \ref{pi_1-conjugated_pseudo_Anosov}-\ref{pi_1-conjugated_pseudo_Anosov_punctures} on section \ref{subsection_psudo-Anosov-homeos}) we can directly obtain the existence of a homeomorphism $h:\mathring{\Sigma}_1\to\mathring{\Sigma}_2$ satisfying $P_2\circ h=h\circ P_1$.
-By suspending $h$, we obtain an orbital equivalence $H_0:(\phi_t^1,M_1\backslash\Gamma_1)\to(\phi_t^2,M_2\backslash\Gamma_2)$.
-The difficulty resides in the fact that many of the homeomorphisms obtained in this way does not extend continuously onto the boundary of the sections as remarked in section \ref{subsection_psudo-Anosov-homeos}.
+Using the fact that \emph{conjugacy classes of pseudo-Anosov homeomorphisms on closed surfaces} are determined by the action on fundamental group (cf. Theorem \ref{isotopic_pseudo_Anosov} on Section \ref{subsection_psudo-Anosov-homeos}) we can directly obtain the existence of a homeomorphism $h:\mathring{\Sigma}_1\to\mathring{\Sigma}_2$ satisfying $P_2\circ h=h\circ P_1$.
+By suspending $h$, we obtain an orbital equivalence $H_0:(\phi^1,M_1\backslash\Gamma_1)\to(\phi^2,M_2\backslash\Gamma_2)$.
+The difficulty resides in the fact that many of the homeomorphisms obtained in this way do not extend continuously onto the boundary of the sections as we pointed in Remark \ref{remark_non-extension_of_almost-equiv} above.

-Nevertheless, we will show that if the Birkhoff sections are \emph{well-positioned}, then $H_0$ can be modified in an arbitrarily small neighbourhood of $\Gamma_1$ by pushing along the flow-lines, in order to obtain a homeomorphism $H:M_1\backslash\Gamma_1\to M_2\backslash\Gamma_2$ that extends onto the whole $M_1\to M_2$.
-This notion of well-positionedness will be called \emph{tameness} and was taken from \cite{bonatti-guelman}.
-Under this assumption, the germ of the flow in a neighbourhood of each $\gamma\in\Gamma_i$ can be described using the information associated with the section (first return and homological coordinates), and theorem \ref{thmA-statement} can be reduced to a local problem near the sets $\Gamma_i$.
-For going from tame sections to arbitrary ones, we will make use of propositions \ref{pi_1-conjugated_pseudo_Anosov}-\ref{pi_1-conjugated_pseudo_Anosov_punctures}.
+Nevertheless, we show that if the Birkhoff sections are \emph{well-positioned}, then $H_0$ can be modified in an arbitrarily small neighborhood of $\Gamma_1$ by pushing along the flow-lines, in order to obtain a homeomorphism $H:M_1\backslash\Gamma_1\to M_2\backslash\Gamma_2$ that extends onto the whole $M_1\to M_2$.
+This notion of well-positionedness is called called \emph{tameness} and was taken from \cite{bonatti-guelman}.
+Under this assumption, the germ of the flow in a neighborhood of each $\gamma\in\Gamma_i$ can be described using the information associated with the section (first return and homological coordinates), and Theorem \ref{thmA-statement} can be reduced to a local problem near the sets $\Gamma_i$.
+For going from tame sections to arbitrary ones, we make use of Proposition \ref{pi_1-conjugated_pseudo_Anosov_punctures}.